Ulli Lich

 Info

-Ulli Lich has been a guest researcher in the RLI Research Unit Off-Grid Systems since January 2022.
-Her research focus is on the nexus of electrification and gender.
-Within the Research Unit Off-Grid Systems and as part of the PeopleSun Project, she is responsible for the design and implementation of qualitative surveys.
+Ulli Lich has been a guest researcher in the Reiner Lemoine Institute Research Unit Off-Grid Systems since June 2020, focusing on the intersection of electrification and gender.

-Ulli holds a master’s degree in Development Economics and International Relations from the Friedrich-Alexander University Erlangen-Nuremberg and bachelor’s degrees in East Asian Studies, Sinology and Political Economy at the University of Heidelberg.
-Before and during her studies, she also worked and studied in China and South Africa.
+Ulli holds a master’s degree in Development Economics and International Studies from the Friedrich-Alexander University Erlangen-Nuremberg and bachelor’s degrees in East Asian Studies, Sinology, and Political Economy from the University of Heidelberg.
+Throughout her academic journey, she has also studied and worked in China and South Africa, adding an international perspective to her research and professional experience.